-U.S. Geological Survey - The USGS monitored water quality in the Wash under the auspices of the National Water-Quality Assessment (NAWQA) Program.
-Samples were collected in the Wash between October 2010 and September 2011 below where the Flamingo Wash enters the channel (USGS station No. 094196783).
-Eighteen samples were collected in a 12-month period and were analyzed for a suite of parameters including nutrients and pesticides (Appendix F).
-However, the NAWQA Program has discontinued sampling for water quality in the Wash since Water Year (WY) 2011.
+U.S. Geological Survey - The USGS National Water-Quality Assessment (NAWQA) Program monitored water quality in the Wash, between October 2010 and September 2011, at one site below the Flamingo Wash Confluence at USGS Site Number 094196783.
+During this period, eighteen samples were collected and analyzed for a suite of parameters including nutrients and pesticides (Appendix F).